drwebb98/Assignment_1/README.md

 * Fix so that more than 100 agents can be used by creating random points for any agents other than the 100 already assigned coordinates.
 * Update code for command prompt input to reduce the risk of the programme breaking if the number of agents exceeds 100 or if the inputs are not integers.
 * Use `get()` and `set()` to protect the variables.

+***

+This software is available under the MIT License.
+See [LICENSE.txt](https://github.com/drwebb98/Assignment_1/blob/main/LICENSE.txt) for more information.